310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-i abducted and confined him~♪
+i [abducted] and [confined] him~♪
 {% endbubble %}

 {% bubble Chiaki %}
 You won’t get away with it by saying it cutely!
 It’s still a crime!
-You little~ you shouldn't abduct and confine someone without consent, okay?
+You little rascal~!
+You shouldn't abduct and confine someone without consent, okay?
 Promise me that!

 Gosh, honestly… I heard that there was a dispute in Kanata's home, so I got worried and went over to check how he was doing…